-9 Restaurant Chains That Closed Hundreds of Locations This Summer
+7 Restaurant Chains That Closed Hundreds of Locations This Year

-In case you missed it, here are some of the biggest chains that have started the process of restaurant closures, which is slated to continue through the year.
+In case you missed it, here are some of the biggest chains that are cutting down on their national footprint.

 And make sure you don't miss What Happens to Your Body When You Drink a Smoothie Every Day.

 In October, Restaurant Business reported that Starbucks will close another 100 U.S. locations, bringing the coffee chain up to 500 closures in the U.S. and 800 in the Americas (Canada is hard-hit by the closures, too).
 It's not all bad news, though—Restaurant Business noted that Starbucks will open 850 new locations.

 Don't forget to sign up for our newsletter to get the latest grocery news delivered straight to your inbox.

 You may have to say goodbye to a Pizza Hut in your area soon.
 Due to one of their biggest franchisees filing for bankruptcy, the pizza chain announced the closure of some 300 locations.
 While it remains to be seen which exact locations are closing, it is presumed that the restaurants that rely on dine-in foot traffic will be the first ones on the chopping block, as those have suffered most during the pandemic.

 Burger King's parent company, Restaurant Brands International, announced in August that the number of fast-food closures could be in the hundreds among its three brands: Burger King, Popeyes, and Tim Hortons.
 Burger King was poised for rapid growth before the pandemic hit but is putting those plans on hold in order to prune the underperforming locations and invest in more drive-thrus, for which the chain has already unveiled new designs.